 Highlights of the Duke OTD include the following:

-- Active learning and engagement in the local community of Durham, NC
+- Active learning and engagement in the growing and progressive community of Durham, North Carolina

 - Commitment to eliminating human suffering caused by barriers to occupation